grousewood-games/solforge/docs/rules.md

 ### Constructed Screen

+The initial screen provides options to configure the Constructed match.

+- The Opponent options determine who controls the second player.
+  - `Dumb Bot` will engage the whip-smart AI to counter your every strategy.
+  - `Human` will allow the user play both turns.
+Great for parties.
+- The Player options determine what deck will be used in the game for each side.
+  - `Pre-Con` will allow you to choose a pre-made deck (selected in another screen).
+  - `Random` will choose a random pre-constructed deck.
+  - `Scramble` will pick a deck of 30 unique cards.
+A true dogs breakfast!
+  - `Load File` will let you load a deck file you created in the deck builder.
+- The `Next` button will accept the choices and continue.

+If either player selected the `Pre-Con` option, a screen will be presented to select the deck.
+The top left will indicate which player is currently picking.

-The list on the left represents collections of decks.
+- The list on the left represents collections of decks.
 Clicking one will show individual decks on the right.
-Click one of them to play with that deck.
+- Clicking an individual deck will select that deck.
 There is currently no UI to inspect the deck contents, so enjoy the surprise.

-The `Random Deck` choice will pick one of the pre-provided decks to play with.

-The `Random Cards` choice will pick a deck of 30 unique cards.
-A true dogs breakfast!

-The `Load File` button will let you load a deck file you created in the deck builder.

 ### Draft Screen

+The initial screen provides options to configure the Draft match.

+- The Opponent options determine who controls the second player.
+  - `Dumb Bot` will engage the jovial and witty AI to be your gaming pal.
+  - `Human` will allow the user play both turns.
+No excuses for losing.
+- The Rarity Filter will let you exclude card rarities from the draftable cards.
+Useful to mix things up.
+Standard draft should have all rarities selected.
+- Draft Modes will tweak the rules for an alternate draft experience.
+  - `Good Packs` will cause the draft packs to have better odds of containing cards of a higher rarity.
+  - `Legendary` means first pack in the draft contains six Legendary cards.
+  - `Overdraft` has both players select 60 cards for enhanced stupidity.
+- The Sets selector will restrict which card sets are included in the draft.
+- The `Next` button will accept the choices and continue.

+Each human player will then draft cards in the drafting screen.
+The top left will indicate which player is currently picking.

-A set of two to six cards will be presented on the left.
-Click/tap the card you want for your deck.
-Card names in the deck list (right side of screen) can be clicked to view card details as well.
+- A set of two to six cards will be presented on the left.
+Select the card you want for your deck.
+- Cards selected will be displayed on the right.
+Card names in this list can be clicked to view card details as well.

 The game will start after 30 cards have been picked.

 ### Extras Screen

 The following game modes are available to enhance your fun:

-- `Good Packs`: Draft packs have an increased chance of containing cards of higher rarity.
-- `Legendary`: The first pack in the draft contains six Legendary cards.
 - `Big Health`: Players have a higher starting health, allowing time for stupider combos to happen.
 - `Cheater`: If you play too good, the AI will cheat.
 - `Battle Bark`: Lets you turn on or off the battle sound.